sophheih/Practice-Backend/readme.md

-# MoSoon Massage Backend
+# APP Backend

-This is the backend server of project MoSoon Massage, build with Python Django.
+This is the backend server of project Wonderland, build with Python Django.

 ## Steps to Start Development